RVCC-IDMX/template-vsc-profile/README.md

    - This icon indicates that "Web Dev I" is your active profile
    - Check Extensions (Ctrl+Shift+X) - you should see HTMLHint and Live Server installed

+**✓ Success Check:** Look for the graduation cap (🎓) icon in the bottom-left corner, see a checkmark next to "Web Dev I" in the Profiles menu, and confirm HTMLHint and Live Server appear in your Extensions panel.

 ### Step 3: Download the Missing Image File